 “Alice In Wonderland” is another of Disney’s offerings from the silver era, an anthology film based on the works of Lewis Carroll.
-“Alice Of Wonderland” tells the surreal story of a London schoolgirl who follows a white mysterious rabbit down an impossibly deep rabbit hole, tumbling into a world of nonsense and madness, which she spends the rest of the film wandering around.
+“Alice Of Wonderland” tells the surreal story of a London schoolgirl who follows a mysterious white rabbit down an impossibly deep rabbit hole, tumbling into a world of nonsense and madness, which she spends the rest of the film wandering around.
 I will admit I’m not as fond of this movie as some of the other releases from Disney’s silver era.
 I was pretty critical of “Bambi” for having a plot that was a tad too thin for a feature film and having very little significant conflict, feeling as though it was going through the motions for much of the film.
 “Alice In Wonderland” has a similar problem, though it’s noticeably worse here.
 A little girl wandering from place to place, following a walking macguffin and encountering quirky characters who confuse and confound her with purposely weird, circular logic sounds like a good idea for a thirty minute short film, but when you stretch that rather thin premise out to seventy-five minutes, at some point it starts to drag.
 My attention usually starts to wane during the tepid second act, especially around the time Alice attends the Mad-Hatter’s Un-Birthday party, though my interest always starts to pick up again when Alice gets lost in the Tulgey woods and has something of a breakdown.

 Another thing I’d like to point out about the film is that it feels quite similar to “Peter Pan“.
 You’ve got a fanciful, inquisitive young girl who’s unhappy with her life and wants to escape into a world of imagination.
 She gets her wish and for a short while it feels like a paradise, but she’s quickly overwhelmed by how harsh and alien everything is, eventually craving her old life at home by the end, with the implication that she dreamed up the whole adventure.
 Alice and Wendy even share the same voice actress, Kathryn Beaumont.
 Comparing “Alice In Wonderland” to “Peter Pan” isn’t exactly fair, since “Alice” actually came first by two years, but between the two movies I’d say the latter film comes out ahead, by having a stronger three-act structure, more likable characters and a greater villainous presence.
 Still, something I enjoy about “Alice In Wonderland” is how psychedelic it is.
 Once you’re aware the whole movie is a figment of Alice’s imagination, in hindsight, the film does a great job of a simulating what the rambling flow of a dream is like when you’re experiencing it.
 There are bizarre and abstract concepts that are presented matter-of-factly, conversations that don’t make any sense, events and locations that segue into each other without purpose or logic (eventually blending together entirely), and a growing sense of fear, dread and unease as everything in Wonderland starts to pile up and turn on Alice, her dream slipping away from her and turning into a nightmare.
 Alice wanted to live in a world of non-linear nonsense, and a dream is probably the one place where you can experience that.

 Alice is a wistful and unassuming little girl living in quiet old England.
 While lamenting the doldrums of her ordinary life, she decides the world would be a lot more fun and interesting if nothing made any sense (kind of like your average Dr. Seuss book) and that she would like to live in such a world, which of course sets off the premise for the movie.
 Alice is somewhat lazy, slacking off when it comes to her education, but she’s also a quirky and obtuse child.
 She’s always thoughtful and curious when it comes to experiencing something new and mysterious.
 She lives in her head and is often introspective, taking every obstacle she encounters in stride and usually taking the time to try to think her way through her problems.
 Unfortunately for Alice, applying logic and reason to her problems won’t help her much in a place like Wonderland, and as time goes on, she has to worry about keeping her temper and frustrations in check, lest they trip her up.
 Alice’s character arc is your classic ‘be careful what you wish for’ aesop.
-Initially she finds the random nonsense of Wonderland zany and endearing, but eventually it becomes frustrating and intimidating.
-Nobody listens to her, the locals are at best indifferent to her and at worst hostile, she’s far away from home, nobody knows where she went, and by the last act, she’s lost in a labyrinth of insanity that she will never find her way out of and completely overwhelmed.
+Initially, she finds the random nonsense of Wonderland zany and endearing, but eventually it becomes frustrating and intimidating.
+Nobody listens to her, the locals are at best indifferent to her and at worst hostile, she’s far away from home, nobody knows where she went, and by the last act, she’s lost in a labyrinth of insanity that she will never find her way out of and is completely overwhelmed.
 Alice finally starts to unravel during her song, “Very Good Advice”, and Katherine Beaumont, who had already turned in a very solid performance throughout the movie, really shows her chops as an actress during this scene.

 It’s actually surprisingly difficult to talk about the side-characters in this movie, since there are so many of them and they all receive only a few minutes of screen-time at the most.
 Still, some of them prove to be more memorable than others.
 Bookending the adventure, you have Alice’s curt and comparatively more serious older sister, as well as her pet cat, Dinah, who ranks alongside Figaro as one of the cutest kittens I’ve seen in the Disney canon.
 Alice’s sister is purposely bland and strict to illustrate why Alice would have a desire to escape into a world of whimsy for a while (she’s not even given a name), but I still find myself growing curious about their relationship and what their life at home is like.
 The White Rabbit is probably one of the most quintessential examples of a walking macguffin in the world of literature.
 Alice’s decision to follow him down his rabbit hole is what sets off the movie’s wandering plot and she tries to stay on his tail for the rest of the film to satisfy her curiosity, but there’s nothing really extraordinary about him (at least no more so than the other citizens of Wonderland) and there doesn’t have to be.
 The White Rabbit is a neutral character.
 He’s high-strung and always seems to be on the go, since he has a poor sense of punctuality and he’s frequently delayed by Alice and her friends.
 Compared to some of the other inhabitants of Wonderland, the White Rabbit is fairly sensible and easily annoyed by the antics of Dodo and the Mad Hatter.
 The mystery of his enigmatic identity is finally solved during the film’s climax, when we learn he’s a member of the Red Queen’s court and the queen’s herald.
 The reason he was so stressed throughout the movie is because the queen looks for any excuse to chop her subjects’ heads off.
 No one would want to be late for an appointment with her.